michaeltlombardi/pentola/content/01-core-mechanics/time.md

 {{< /aside >}}

 {{< aside example "Initiative with Three Combatants" >}}
-As in the last example, but there's now a third combatant, Galner (Flax 30, Needlejutsu skill bonus  21%), who is teamed up with Tarasi against Toph.
+As in the last example, but there's now a third combatant, Galner (Flax 30, Needlejutsu 21), who is teamed up with Tarasi (Flax 30, Gearslinger 20) against Toph (Flax 39, Fencing 43).
 Toph's result is a 31 (success), Tarasi's a 79 (failure), and Galner's a 10 (success).

 Tarasi declares her action first, deciding to kick at Toph.